super7ramp/clojure-test-suite/README.md

 $ lein test-refresh
 ```

-## Running the clojurescript tests
+## Running the ClojureScript tests

-First, make sure you haev node 23 or greater.
+First, make sure you have node 23 or greater.

 Install the node dependencies: